 There are three primary social media platforms: Instagram, Facebook, and Twitter.
 Four, if you count Yelp, which is business-centric.
 Most brands maintain presences on all three.
 But, unfortunately enough, many of them are making the same silly mistake: They’re treating all of these sites as though they’re interchangeable.

 Creating one singular piece of content -- be it a video, a text post, or a photo -- and distributing it identically on all three platforms is, Greg said, “the worst mistake [a brand] can make.”
 The trajectory tends to start off strong as existing customers quickly follow the brand on each of its social pages.
 And then, after just a few months, the numbers totally plateau.
 Where’s the growth?

 That’s not a minor issue.
 It’s a glaring sign that you’re not optimizing your social media, using each platform’s best qualities to showcase your brand in different ways.
 Familiarize yourself with all of the platforms and you’ll find that your followers and engagement will grow accordingly.
 When you use them properly, they’re invaluable in building and maintaining customer satisfaction.

 If you’re just now learning what influencers are, you’re a bit behind the curve: They’ve been major players in retail for at least 3 years now.
 But, as we all know, things change quickly.
 To put it succinctly, it’s important to keep your finger on the pulse.
 New apps and platforms are always in development, and even on the existing ones, trends change.

 Get to know this online world and the results for your business can be seriously remarkable.
 (And if you’re really struggling to “get” Instagram, well, just ask your kid.)

-To see how your business can improve employee engagement and internal communications, register for our webinar to learn the Audience Engagement Framework.
+To see how your business can improve employee engagement and internal communications, learn the Audience Engagement Framework.